Most Frequently asked Database Interview Questions and answers:

 Q #27) Define Cursor and its types.

-Ans: Cursor is a temporary work area which stores the data as well as the result set occurred after manipulation of data retrieved.
+Ans: Cursor is a temporary work area that stores the data, as well as the result set, occurred after manipulation of data retrieved.
 A cursor can hold only one row at a time.

 The 2 types of Cursor are:

 Implicit cursors are declared automatically when DML statements like INSERT, UPDATE, DELETE is executed.

 Explicit cursors have to be declared when SELECT statements that are returning more than one row are executed.